 |3.5 mm audio cable input||Yes||Yes|

 |Integrated Siri and Google Now||No||Yes|

 Most of the above spec differences are simply due to the difference in size between the Charge 4 and Flip 4.
 Of course, the larger speaker will have the larger battery and drivers, making for longer battery life and a wider frequency range.
 That, of course, also means the larger speaker is considerably heavier, which you should factor into your decision if you plan on taking it everywhere with you.

 These are both hard 7s out of 10, with the Charge 4 having better base and the Flip 4 having better highs.

 IPX7 water resistance simply means both speakers can be submerged in up to 3 feet of water for up to 30 minutes without harm.
 The "X" value refers to dust ingress, which means it has not been tested for that.

-For my money, the Charge 4 is the best option, because it's likely that the times you'll be lugging it around in a backpack will be few and far between, and the option to have it louder is always better.
+For our money, the Charge 4 is the best option because it's likely that the times you'll be lugging it around in a backpack will be few and far between, and the option to have sound louder is always better.
 In that way, it's just more versatile.
-It also has a 7,500mAh battery pack inside so it can charge your phone through the included USB port.
+It also has a 7,500mAh battery pack inside so it can charge your phone through the included USB-C port.
 Win, win!